brisacoder/agent_interop/README.md

 ## Server-Side

-Server has an autogen agent(v0.4) to create short stories.
+Server has an autogen (v0.4) and llama-index agents to create short stories.

 Prereq:<br/>

+Export variables or create a .env file (preferred) with OpenAI or Azure OPenAI infomation.
+Examples

 export azure openai env vars for using autogen agent-

 ```bash